 Final Defense Instructions

 Students preparing for their final thesis defense should download and print a copy of the POLI Honors Thesis Defense form and bring it with them to their defense.
-Signed, completed forms should be turned in to Kim Barbour.
+Signed, completed forms should be turned in to Millie Tan, Undergraduate Coordinator.

-Students are also responsible for uploading an unsigned cover page, along with their thesis, to the Carolina Digital Repository by the final day of class in the semester in which they complete their honors thesis.
-For a sample title page, click here.
-For more information, visit the Honors Carolina website here.
+Students are also responsible for uploading an unsigned cover page (sample title page), along with their thesis, to the Carolina Digital Repository by the final day of class in the semester in which they complete their honors thesis.
+For more information, visit the Honors Carolina website.